Spaarw/mysql-json/README.md

     mysqlJson.delete(tableName, conditions, callback);
  </code></pre>

-Condition Objects are builds has to be build with this schema :
+Condition Objects has to be build with this schema :

 <pre><code>
 {